-Blackberry juice can provide high levels of vitamin A. It also helps to hydrate parrots who struggle to drink water.
-Parrots are prone to dehydration, so adding juice to your bird’s diet encourages water consumption.
+Blackberry juice has high vitamin A levels while hydrating parrots who struggle to drink sufficient water.
+Parrots are prone to dehydration, so adding juice to their diet encourages hydration.

-Instead of shop-bought juice containing high sugar levels, make your own blackberry juice by blitzing blueberries in a blender with water.
-Don’t add any sugar or flavorings that may cause your parrot harm.
+Instead of shop-bought juice with high sugar levels, make blackberry juice by blitzing blackberries in a blender with water.
+Don’t add any sugar, sweeteners, or flavorings.

-Blackberries make an excellent addition to your parrot’s diet when provided in small quantities.
-Provide a range of other fruits so that your parrot gets to experience different flavors and textures.
+Blackberries are a nutritious addition to a parrot’s diet.
+Provide a range of other fruits so a parrot can experience all the different nutritional benefits, flavors, scents, and textures.